 Note: Before creating an orchestration rule or launching a Carbon Black response action, the AlienApp for Carbon Black must be enabled and configured.
 See Configuring the AlienApp for Carbon Black for more information.

-After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Carbon Black action to isolate an endpoint.
+After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Carbon Black action to isolate an endpoint.
 The rule does not trigger for your existing alarms or events.

 You can create a new rule in one of two ways.

 From an Applied Response Action: You can automatically create a rule using the response action that you apply to an existing alarm.
 This makes it easy to set the matching conditions for the rule based on the existing item and use the same settings that you applied to that item.

 In the confirmation dialog box, click Create rule for similar alarms.

 event rules, filtering rules, notification rules, and response action rules.
 You can create new rules using the specific matching conditions that you define, as well as edit, delete, and enable or disable rules.
 See Orchestration Rules for more information about managing orchestration rules.